 In 1961, Hendrix was caught driving stolen cars twice.
 When stopped by the police, they gave him two choices: join the army or go to jail.
-Hendrix chose to join the army, and did poorly in the military.
-His group the 101st Airborne Division was soon discharged, while Hendrix was allegedly discharged because he broke his ankle while training to be a paratrooper.
+Hendrix chose to join the army but performed poorly in the military.
+His unit, the 101st Airborne Division, was soon discharged, while Hendrix was allegedly discharged because he broke his ankle while training to be a paratrooper.

-Hendrix was looking through trash as a teenager, and found a broken ukulele, with only one string attached.
+As a teenager, Hendrix looked through trash and found a broken ukulele with only one string attached.
 He would play it along with tunes by Elvis.
-And finally, Hendrix got his first real guitar, an acoustic at the age of 15.
+Finally, Hendrix got his first real guitar, an acoustic, at the age of 15.
 He learned to play tunes by Muddy Waters, B.B.
 King, Howlin' Wolf, and Robert Johnson.

-Hendrix wanted to see Elvis Presley perform at Sick's Stadium in Seattle on 1 September 1957, as he could only watch Elvis from atop a nearby hill.
+Hendrix wanted to see Elvis Presley perform at Sick's Stadium in Seattle on September 1, 1957, but he could only watch Elvis from atop a nearby hill.

-Another unique and cool fact about Hendrix is that he was very good at art and design when he was a teenager, that he often sketched car designs and sent them to the Ford Motor Company.
-However, what Ford responded was unknown.
-Hendrix also liked drawing NCAA college football players
+Another unique and cool fact about Hendrix is that he was very good at art and design as a teenager.
+He often sketched car designs and sent them to the Ford Motor Company.
+However, how Ford responded is unknown.
+Hendrix also enjoyed drawing NCAA college football players.

-While Jimi Hendrix was considered African-American, he had white and American-Indian blood in him, when his great-great-grandmother was a Cherokee Indian, who married a white Irishman named Moore.
+While Jimi Hendrix was considered African American, he had white and American Indian ancestry.
+His great-great-grandmother was a Cherokee Indian who married a white Irishman named Moore.

-Then-unknown Hendrix in the early 1960s worked as a session musician under the name Jimmy James.
-He then formed his own group Jimmy James and the Blue Flames
+The then-unknown Hendrix worked as a session musician in the early 1960s under the name Jimmy James.
+He later formed his own group, Jimmy James and the Blue Flames.

-The original cover design for Hendrix's Electric Ladyland featured a dozen naked women holding Jimi Hendrix memorabilia, but was only used in the United Kingdom.
-But in the United States, it only showed Hendrix performing, so we can understand why.
+The original cover design for Hendrix's Electric Ladyland featured a dozen naked women holding Jimi Hendrix memorabilia, but this design was only used in the United Kingdom.
+In the United States, it showed only Hendrix performing, which is understandable.

-In his early days of London, Hendrix and his manager Chad Chandler rented Ringo Starr's apartment at 34 Montagu Square, but Ringo kicked them out.
+In his early days in London, Hendrix and his manager Chas Chandler rented Ringo Starr's apartment at 34 Montagu Square, but Ringo eventually kicked them out.

 Hendrix was supposed to make an appearance in the Beatles' TV movie Magical Mystery Tour, but scheduling conflicts prevented that from happening.

-As he is self-taught, Hendrix learned to play by ear and cannot read music.
+Being self-taught, Hendrix learned to play by ear and couldn't read music.
 He would even use words and colors to express himself.

-You could say that he felt what he played rather than reading the music he played.
-Blues is about feel after all
+You could say that he felt what he played rather than reading the music.
+After all, blues is about feel.